masanorih/twitter_url/README.md

 # TwitterURL

-Gather all URL mentioned in you twitter timeline for later check !.
+Save all URL mentioned in you twitter timeline for later check !.

 I was checking twitter timeline with very simple terminal application but from time to time I lost a URL which might be very interesting.